rubrikinc/mosaic-ansible-installer/docs/quick-start.md

 # rdio-ansible-installer

-Ansible Playbook to deploy Rubrik DatosIO RecoverX 3.0 in a single or multi-node deployment on CentOS 7.x x64 or Ubuntu 14 or 16 x64.
+Ansible role to deploy Rubrik DatosIO RecoverX 3.0 in a single or multi-node deployment on CentOS 7.x x64 or Ubuntu 14 or 16 x64.
-This Playbook deploys a standard configuration without any Stores/Sources/Schedules/Policies.
+This role deploys a standard configuration without any Stores/Sources/Schedules/Policies.

-## Playbook Requirements
+## Role Requirements

 ### Datos IO Nodes